droonga/express-droonga/README.md

+# README

-"Droonga" (distributed-groonga) is built with the part of frontend named "express-droonga" and the part of backend named "fluent-plugin-droonga".
+"Droonga" (distributed-groonga) is built with the protocol adapter part named "express-droonga" and the Droonga engine part named "fluent-plugin-droonga".
+This is "express-droonga".

-# express-droonga
+## About express-droonga

-  express-droonga provides a framework for building scalable realtime web API services for Express.
+express-droonga provides a framework for building scalable realtime Web API services for Express.

-# usage

-## server
+## Usage

+### Server

 If both express-droonga and fluentd are running on the same machine, you can initialize the express-droonga instance easily.